jflater/incubation_manuscript/README.md

 How much does the soil microbiome/nutrients change from amendment?
 ==================================================================

-NMDS of all amendments and baseline soils and time
+PCoA of all amendments and baseline soils and time
 --------------------------------------------------

 First ordination using weighted unifrac and PCoA, there are no